Guilherme-Jorge/videogame_cover_identification/README.md

 - Embeds both the rectified crop and the full image.
 - Retrieves candidates from FAISS and re-ranks the top results with SIFT.
 - Chooses the stronger of the two strategies (crop vs full) based on combined signals.
+- Identifies the likely base game title when the best match is an edition variant.

 The CLI prints a JSON result like:
 ```json